-For over two decades LVEF has offered a funding life-line for Livermore public school programs:
+For nearly three decades LVEF has offered a funding life-line for Livermore public school programs:

 • LVEF funding has helped sustain endangered academic, arts, and athletics programs through periods of severe fiscal cuts.
 We have provided significant financial support for athletics; music; drama; visual arts; science, technology, engineering and math (STEM) programs; library services; and much more.